-Not too long ago, we had a chance to speak with Elisha Stefanelli, an occupational therapist from InHand Occupational Therapy.
-We want to know more about her work and her recommendations to anyone with arthritis in their hands.
+Not too long ago, we had a chance to speak with Elisha Stefanelli, an Occupational Therapist from InHand Occupational Therapy.
+We wanted to know more about her work and her recommendations to anyone with arthritis in their hands.

-Elisha is a firm believer in that having arthritis, doesn’t mean you have to stop doing things, moving, or have to struggle with the day-to-day tasks at home.
+Elisha is a firm believer in that having arthritis, doesn’t mean you have to stop doing things, like moving about, or have to struggle with the day-to-day tasks at home.
 This is why we are happy to share Elisha’s recommendations for tips and tricks in the home to make life that bit easier.

 Tips for Around the Home:

 It might seem like a silly tip but when you suffer from arthritis and are in the middle of a flare up in your hands, imagine the pain a rotating knob can inflict?
 Elisha recommends the use of lever handles on doors instead of rotating knobs.